esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 ### Lesson 4 - Using NVDA to Read a Page

 `Tab` and `Arrow` keys work similarly in NVDA as in VoiceOver.
 There's differences though.
 If you go to the form in the exercise you'll hear a "cash register" sound in NVDA.
-This indicates that you went from "browse mode" to "focus mode".
+This indicates that you went from "browse mode" to "focus mode" (a.k.a. "forms mode").

+>While in Focus mode, any key you type will be passed directly through the browser to the currently focused element.
+For example, hitting “H” on the keyboard will type an H value into the input.
+>
+>On a Windows keyboard, hitting **`Insert + SPACE`** will toggle between interaction modes.
+On a Mac laptop keyboard, **`Fn + Enter + Space`** will do the same action.
+>
+>In contrast to Focus mode, hitting “H” on the keyboard in NVDA’s Browse mode jumps you to the next heading.

+These modes affect the interaction:

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)